 Final Thoughts

-Also, keep in mind that the best food for guinea pigs, apart from timothy hay, is fresh and raw fruits and vegetables that should always come as a healthy treat for your pet.
+The best food for guinea pigs, apart from timothy hay, is fresh and raw fruits and vegetables.
+Keep treats like raisins extremely rare and always prioritize your piggy’s daily nutritional needs first.